akshatarora130/AutoDev/round1_abstract.md

 ### Key Innovation: 90--95% Automation

-Users connect their Azure DevOps project or submit user stories.
-The system automatically processes multiple user stories sequentially, prioritizes them based on dependencies and business value, generates complete full-stack applications (frontend, backend, database), creates and executes comprehensive test suites, and deploys applications with live preview URLs.
+Users connect their Azure DevOps project, JIRA or submit user stories.
+The system automatically processes multiple user stories sequentially, prioritizes them based on dependencies and business value, break then into the sub Tasks, generates complete full-stack applications (frontend, backend, database), creates and executes comprehensive test suites, and deploys applications with live preview URLs.
 All of this happens autonomously in the background, requiring minimal human intervention.

 ---